On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Preliminaries

-\begin{my3} A Markov chain having stationary distribution $\pi(\cdot)$ is uniformly ergodic if there exists $0<\delta<1$ and $M<\infty$ such that for all $\mathbf{x}$ \end{my3} Obviously, the exponential decay coefficient $\delta$ is key to determine the convergence rate.
+Obviously, the exponential decay coefficient $\delta$ is key to determine the convergence rate.
 As $M$ is a constant, the convergence rate does not depend on the initial state $\mathbf{x}$.
-As a weaker version of uniform ergodicity, \emph{geometric ergodicity} also converges exponentially as well, but $M$ is parameterized by the initial state $\mathbf{x}$.
+As a weaker version of ergodicity, \emph{geometric ergodicity} also converges exponentially, but $M$ is parameterized by the initial state $\mathbf{x}$.